wxie2017/wxie2017.github.io/pages/speech/numbers_and_social_media.md

 I see each one here has a Wechat account.

-Who also manage a Wechat public account?
+Who also manages a Wechat public account?
 Please raise your hand.
-Good, you are a social media experts.
+Good, you are social media experts.

 [ask one of them] What's your big concern when you have a public account?